Mouser-Electronics/Pocket-Arcade/README.md

 ## PB-beaglearcade.dts
 is the device tree overlay.
 This file sets the display type and GPIO's necessary for the 2.8" TFT LCD and Gamepad.
-You will need to compile the overlay to a .dtbo and place the file in the /lib/firmware folder
+You will need to compile the overlay to a .dtbo and place the file in the /lib/firmware folder.
+(You can use the provided .dtbo file in place of compiling your own)

 ## StartUSBNetwork.sh
 is a simple script that will setup your PocketBeagle to connect to the internet over a shared network connection using the micro USB.